2023-environmental-bioinformatics/EnvBio2023-Unix/Unix_Lab.md

 Now, navigate into your user directory.
 This will be your computational space for the rest of the class.
 Only you  and the instructors have access to your directory.
 >Try navigating into someone else's directory.
 What happens?
 Why?
 Try `ls -lh` to figure it out.

 This is a nice example of how [file permissions](http://linuxcommand.org/lc3_lts0090.php) can be used to structure access to a file system.
 The letters you see next to the file indicate the permissions (read, write, execute) that are given to different groups from left to right (owner, group, all).
-You can **actively** use file permissions to protect original data (we will come back to this later).
-We will also learn how to change those permissions later.
+You can **actively** use file permissions to protect original data (see Convert_code_to_script.pdf for more details)

 ### Getting ready!
 Now, if for some reason you have moved away, navigate back to your class user directory.
 Use `ls` to check the contents of the folder.
 Are there any files or folders?